kden/kden.github.io/sunlight-sensor/Monitoring.md

 ## Pushover

 After setting up the initial alerts, I did not want Google incidents to be created for the status messages I received when the sensors start up and send their initial Wifi connection and NTP setting messages.
-The free method we used to have of sending an email that could become an SMS through a gateway provided by a provider, like 9995551212@tmomail.net, was ruined by spammers and has been cut off.
+The free method we used to have of sending an email that could become an SMS through a gateway provided by a mobile network provider, like 9995551212@tmomail.net through T-Mobile, was ruined by spammers and has been cut off.
 So I found a recommendation for [Pushover](https://pushover.net/), which is an inexpensive option to push alerts to various devices, including my Android phone.

 I still receive the "incident" alerts when pings stop for more than 15 minutes as SMS messages and emails, but these status message are now Android push notifications.